fpereiro/astack/readme.md

 When the last action is executed, the results array is `a.return`ed.

-If you pass an empty `aPath`, `fork` will just return an empty array, and if you pass it a single `aStep`, it will return an array containing the result of `a.call`ing that `aStep`.
+If you pass an empty `aPath`, `a.fork` will just return an empty array, and if you pass it a single `aStep`, it will return an array containing the result of `a.call`ing that `aStep`.

 When executing `a.fork`, don't place in the `aStack` any object that cannot be copied in a straightforward way.
 This includes either circular objects or objects with special properties (such as an HTTP request).